Links for Palaeobotanists

 Palynology at The University of Calgary Dept. of Geology and Geophysics, Calgary.

 !
 The Canadian Heritage Information Network (CHIN): CHIN is a national centre of excellence that provides a visible face to Canada's heritage through the world of networked information.
-Go to:
+Search for:

-Canright, J.C.
-1995: A Brief History of Some Major Contributors to the Development of Palynology in the United States.
-Palynos 18(2): 2-7.
+!
+James E. Canright (1995): A Brief History of Some Major Contributors to the Development of Palynology in the United States.
+Palynos 18: 2-7.

 Michael Charnine, Keywen.
 Encyclopedia of Keywords (www.keywen.com) is a general encyclopedia that provides basic information on a wide range of subjects in an easily readable and understandable format (more than 250,000 articles).
 Go to: